NEW: Two deputies will remain on leave with pay until an investigation into a jail death is done

 The police report notes that officers received a prescription bottle from the alleged victim, but the name of the prescription has been redacted.

 Once at the jail, officials say, Ajibade had to be restrained, during which time he injured the three officers.
-He was then moved to an isolation cell because of his “dangerous behavior,” a police news release said.
+He was then moved to an isolation cell because of his “dangerous behavior,” a police news release says.

-Deputies conducted welfare checks on Ajibade and on their second check, he was found nonresponsive, police said.
+Deputies conducted welfare checks on Ajibade and on their second check, he was found nonresponsive, police say.
 First aid was administered by the jail’s medical unit staff.
 Despite CPR and attempts to restart his heart with a defibrillator, Ajibade could not be revived, according to the release.